cujojs/most/docs/api.md

 Build a stream by running an *asynchronous generator*: a generator which yields promises.

 When the generator yields a promise, the promise's fulfillment value will be added to the stream.
 If the promise rejects, an exception will be thrown in the generator.
 You can use `try/catch` to handle the exception.
+If the generator returns value (with `return`) it will be used as end signal value on the result stream.

 ```js
 function delayPromise(ms, value) {